 In Texas, state law does allow a lay advocate to represent a student with a disability at a special education hearing.
 However, there are state rules and steps that must be followed before an advocate may act as a representative.
 You should review these rules with the advocate you are considering for your case.
 One of the main requirements is that the lay advocate must have a written agreement with the parent or adult student.
 The written agreement must include an explanation of how the advocate and client will solve any dispute about the representation.
 For example, how will any potential disagreements over payment of fees be solved.
 This kind of dispute resolution provision is common in many business agreements.
 The written agreement between the advocate and parent or adult student is confidential and may not be disclosed.
-Another key requirement in state law is that the lay advocate must get the permission of the Special Education Hearing Officer to act as the student's representative.
-There is a standard form that the lay advocate submits to the Hearing Officer to get approved to act in the case.
+Another key requirement in state law is that the lay advocate must get the permission of the Special Education Hearing Officer to get approved to act in the case.
 There are rules the Hearing Officer follows when considering whether to allow the advocate to participate in the hearing for the student.